Oil-Dri Co. of America (ODC) and Its Peers Head to Head Analysis

 |2.58

-As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 37.79%.
-Given Oil-Dri Co. of America’s competitors higher possible upside, analysts plainly believe Oil-Dri Co. of America has less favorable growth aspects than its competitors.
+As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 34.42%.
+Given Oil-Dri Co. of America’s peers higher probable upside, analysts plainly believe Oil-Dri Co. of America has less favorable growth aspects than its peers.

-This table compares Oil-Dri Co. of America and its competitors revenue, earnings per share (EPS) and valuation.

 Profitability